mrinaald/starter-hugo-academic/content/_index.md

           date_start: '2021-03-01'
           date_end: '2023-02-28'
           description: |2-
-              * Developed on‐device machine learning (ML) model that uses phone usage data to detect boredom while a user is using their phone
+              * Developed machine learning (ML) model on edge that uses phone usage data to detect boredom while a user is using their phone
-              * Developed an end‐to‐end Android application to demonstrate the effectiveness of the boredom ML model to the stakeholders
+              * Developed an end-to-end Android application to demonstrate the effectiveness of the boredom ML model to the stakeholders
               * Worked on developing a deep neural network (DNN) model that uses phone usage data to predict gender and demographic age
               * Developed the above model using TensorFlow Federated and Flower libraries to train it in a Federated Learning (FL) environment
-              * Developed a differential privacy-based ML solution for the problem of Privacy Protected Semantic Location Tagging
+              * Developed a differential privacy-based ML solution for destination identification and semantic location tagging problem

         - title: Software Engineer, Machine Learning
           company: Samsung R&D Institute India - Bangalore (SRI-B)